-You can also check out the upcoming Course Schedules to see which works best for you.
+You can check out the upcoming Course Schedules to see which works best for you.

-The PADI Open Water Diver Course can be completed with in conjunction with the PADI Drysuit Diver and PADI Nitrox Diver.
+The PADI Open Water Diver Course can be completed in conjunction with the PADI Drysuit Diver and PADI Nitrox Diver courses.
 If you want to continue to scuba dive in the UK and plan on renting cold water scuba equipment, including a drysuit, you will require a PADI Drysuit Diver certification.
-We offer both of these courses as upgrade options while completing your Open Water course.
+We offer both of these courses at discounted prices if you choose to purchase and complete these alongside your PADI Open Water Diver course.

 Once qualified as a PADI Open Water Diver, you can check out the PADI Advanced Open Water Diver course!